usnistgov/FIPS201/_Appendix/glossary.md

 Personally Identifiable Information (PII)
-: Information that can be used to distinguish or trace an individual's _identity_&mdash;such as name, social security number, _biometric data records_&mdash;alone, or when combined with other personal or identifying information that is linked or linkable to a specific individual (e.g., date and place of birth, mother's maiden name, etc.) [[M-17-12]](references.md#ref-OMB1712).
+: Information that can be used to distinguish or trace an individual's _identity_&mdash;such as name, social security number, _biometric data records_&mdash;either alone or when combined with other personal or identifying information that is linked or linkable to a specific individual (e.g., date and place of birth, mother's maiden name, etc.) [[M-17-12]](references.md#ref-OMB1712).